Perkedel/Lah-Mboh/docs/Lore.md

 The year, 2100s.

-100 years after defeating so many Harrassers locked in one place thancc to a hero from RadioComms faction named Lancaster (in Surreal Blender Meme x Zenless Zone Zero fangame), the DNB & the citizens thrives while Harrassers got pressed way further until ultimately becomes too weak to Harrass, and hence *Bankrupt* universe-wide.
+Serveral years after defeating so many Harrassers locked in one place thancc to a hero from RadioComms faction named Lancaster (in Surreal Blender Meme x Zenless Zone Zero fangame), the DNB & the citizens thrives while Harrassers got pressed way further until ultimately becomes too weak to Harrass, and hence *Bankrupt* universe-wide.
 The remnants, now codenamed Invaders began Rising Up to bring back their glorious days of Entitlements.
 An invasion has occurred in serveral DNB mentored realms by these Invaders as a revenge against late first Kaorfa (JOELwindows7), the man whose his former friends betrayed, the man that built the world to rescue people from Invaders' parents, & the man that helped people defeat those Harrassers till his last breath.
 You are once again hired but by non other that DNB Organization itself to tackle those Invaders from overtaking people's home & causing them to suffer again like in Century 21st.
-You will be sent to those invasion target & must eliminate those members.
+You will be sent to those invasion targets & must eliminate those members.
 Unfortunately, since their parents lost their social media accounts & DNB has protected the digital world for good with POC License, these Invasion descendants returned using physical weapons, as they are very desperate.
 It is not mess around, they are already trained as much their parents do with Social Medias.
 Luckily, DNB has countless copy of weapons, as well as your skill you brought from your carreer in your original universe (i.e. Bring your own TC!).